fake-name/wlnupdates/app/templates/api-docs.md

 ## API Documentation

-### Note: the API is unfinished, because the person asking for it apparently evaporated.
+##### Note: the API documentation is unfinished, because the person asking for it apparently evaporated.

 #### I'd be happy to finish both the API and the associated documentation as soon as someone indicate they'll actually *use* it.
 Feel free to show interest on the [issue](https://github.com/fake-name/wlnupdates/issues/3) on github.